Last Updated on March 2, 2021 by HVAC

 The condensate pump will work on its own by turning on and off as needed.
-The machine can tell when the water has begun to drain into the pump.
+The machine can tell when the water has begun to drain into the pump using a float similar to the one in your toilet.
 The motor of the pump will then begin working to push the excess water out of the pipes.

 The pump does need to be plugged into an electrical outlet to work in most home uses.
 The pump also needs to be connected to the heating and cooling unit at the right location under the drain to work properly.

 Choosing the Right Pump